AnakamaTH/mcskinart/README.md

 ## Windows
-**2) Run the app and select your map image (72x24, if bigger or smaller it will be resized), also add a skin.png if you want**
+**Run the app and select your map image (72x24, if bigger or smaller it will be resized), also add a skin.png if you want**

 ![win](https://github.com/user-attachments/assets/07e73b59-fd51-43af-9b2d-6771b183718e)